 There should be no difference in service

-Both solicitors and conveyancers are predominantly office based and deal with similar workloads.
-So in theory, they should both offer you the same levels of interaction and contact during the conveyancing process.
+Both solicitors and Licensed Conveyancers follow the same process and will handle similar workloads.
+In theory, they should both offer you the same levels of interaction and contact during the conveyancing process.

 It is also worth noting that, whether you choose a solicitor or a conveyancer, you may be allocated a junior member of the firm (a paralegal or assistant).
-Most are still sufficiently experienced and capable of successfully handling the process however.
+Most are sufficiently experienced and will be overseen by a qualified solicitor or Licensed Conveyancer.

 If you are buying, selling, remortgaging or transferring equity in a home, we can help you find an expert conveyancing solicitor.

 We work with a panel of specialist conveyancing solicitors to deliver a stress-free moving experience.

 - Fixed fee conveyancing service